eead-csic-compbio/AlloSHP/README.md

 2. Escuela Politécnica Superior de Huesca, U.Zaragoza, Spain
 3. Fundación ARAID, Zaragoza, Spain

+## Software dependencies

+This protocol has been tested on Linux x86_64 systems, although it should also work on Mac-OSX settings.
+It requires Perl5, which should be installed on all Linux environments, plus some standard programs (gzip, bzip2).

 ## Flowchart

 ## Simple mode: mapped reads